carolcal/42_printf/README.md

 # Printf

-**Printf** is a project at 42 School implements a function similar to printf function from stdio library.
+**Printf** is a project at 42 School that implements a function similar to printf function from `stdio.h` library.
 The goal is to implement the following convertions:
   - %c Prints a single character.
   - %s Prints a sting.
   - %p Prints the address of a pointer in hexadecimal.